abhinandanramesh/Geo-Fencing/README.md

 This project was created during a Nokia PESIT hackathon which creates a Geo-Fence.
 The project was developed along with Harish.

-The geo-fence is created using the Google MAPS API.
+The geo-fence is created using the utilities in the Google MAPS API.
 The co-ordinates of the geo-fence are defined using a GUI based interface by dragging the corners of the polygon.
 The javascript files required to interact with the google maps are included in the Google-Maps-API folder.

+For advanced API utilities, refer to https://developers.google.com/maps/documentation/android/

 These co-ordinates are fetched and stored in a personal homepage.
 Use the forms in the server.php folder to host the website.